bdlafleur/dot-files/README.txt

 # Copy and paste into terminal the following to initialize setup.
 # curl -Lk https://raw.githubusercontent.com/bdlafleur/dot-files/master/README.txt | /bin/bash

+# List of things to install on new machine.
+# flake8

 #####################################
 # Install Base Linux Packages via dnf